-What’s Next for Contact Center Solutions?
+What’s next for Contact Centre Solutions?

 Inside out approaches mean operating costs restrict which channels are available to the customer, and as a result their customer service deteriorates.

 A recent Forrester Trends survey found that those who focus on “outside-in” measures to deliver better customer service, experience increased revenue and company profitability.
-This is exactly why customer service technology has become top of the investment priority list for many businesses with contact centers.
+This is exactly why customer service technology has become top of the investment priority list for many businesses with contact centres.

 Contact Centre Trends – Now and in the future